 This online initiative is part of the Openproof Project.

-The self-paced version of the course is always open.
-Why don’t you sign up now?
+The self-paced version of the course is available here.

 Philosophy Talk celebrates the value of the examined life.
 Each week, our two host philosophers, Stanford professors Ken Taylor and John Perry, invite you to join them in conversation on a wide variety of issues ranging from popular culture to our most deeply-held beliefs about science, morality, and the human condition.
 Philosophy Talk challenges listeners to identify and question their assumptions and to think about things in new ways.
 We are dedicated to reasoned conversation driven by human curiosity.